Dubuque City Council Changes Their Mind on Five Flags Expansion - NewsBreak

 Dubuque City Council Changes Their Mind on Five Flags Expansion

 It turns out there won't be a public vote to decide on the expansion of the Dubuque Five Flags Center after all.
-Late Monday night, the Dubuque City Council voted 6-0...eagle1023fm.com
+Late Monday night, the Dubuque City Council voted 6-0...103wjod.com

 It turns out there won't be a public vote to decide on the expansion of the Dubuque Five Flags Center after all.
-Late Monday night, the Dubuque City Council voted 6-0...eagle1023fm.com
+Late Monday night, the Dubuque City Council voted 6-0...103wjod.com

 Comments / 0